 ‘You do realize, chère Baba Yaga, zhat zhis is an epic conflict of interest.’

-Missy has followed the conversation, getting more and more upset about the prospect of the Council taking her babysitter-niece.
+Missy has listened quietly, getting more and more upset about the prospect of the Council taking her babysitter-niece.

 ‘You best mind me!
 You’re talking about Taïga’s child –which by the way isn’t even born yet, bless her heart– not some… some dang cow!’
 Missy says indignantly, making her sister frown.

-Granny is dumbfounded, Is that Missy talking?
-My egotistical sister, who’s always wanted to “get rid” of her niece?
+Granny is dumbfounded.
+Is that Missy talking?
+My egotistical sister, who has always wanted to “get rid” of her niece?
 Who dislikes children in general?

 ‘Not any child, chérie.
 A Grey successor.’
 Lugubre adds haughtily.

 ‘THE Grey successor, dear.
 Possibly.’
 Count Olaf backs the French witch’s saying with satisfaction.

 Lugubre reaches out and pats Count Olaf’s hand, making him tense and blush a little.

 Baba Yaga snorts.
 ‘Ha!
 I knev id!
 You is couple and dhat is vhy yourr vote does not count!’
 Suddenly she slaps the table, cackling hysterically.

 Haeju stares at Baba Yaga.
 ‘Would you mind sharing?’